 In 1938, Wilcox opened as a community hospital to serve the people of Kauai.
 Today, it is a state-of-the-art, Level III Trauma Center.
 While times and technology have changed, the medical center, built for the community, remains steadfast in its dedication to providing families and visitors with accessible, quality care.

-Last fiscal year, Wilcox contributed more than $30 million to improve the community’s health.
+Last fiscal year, Wilcox contributed more than $27 million toward improving the community’s health.